greelgorke/spaghetti-noppen/README.md

 * EventEmitter
 * Streams

+# Node.js

+## Positive
+non-blocking I/O
+server-side javascript
+EventLoop in a single thread
+vibrant community

+## promised lands
+scalability granted
+performance granted
+client-server code sharing granted

+## Negative
+spaghetti
+blocking CPU
+early state
+wheel reinvention

-# Associations?
+# Spaghetti
-spaghetti?
-pyramid
-waterfall
+## (img: spaghetti)
+## code: a naive app

 # about spaghetti
-Closures are power.
-"With great power comes great responsibility"
+"With great closures comes great responsibility" Closures are key to many useful patterns and programming techniques.
-Closures are key to many useful patterns and programming techniques.
-But also encourages to be misused for highly functions-nesting code aka callback-spaghetti
+But also encourages to be misused for highly functions-nesting code aka callback-spaghetti cyclomatic complexity 7+ anyone?

-# The solution:
+## The solution:
+well designed architecture (b)eats pasta analyze your code, locate unnecessary closures in most cases you need none or just one closure

+## 1.
-*don't do that*, you don't have to
+*don't misuse closures*, you don't have to

-# symptoms cure:
-- Function#bind, async
-- promises, fibers, magic (remember: responsibility)

-# Node way:
+## 2.
+Function#bind: separate scope from logic it's like templates, just with logic

+## 3.
+flow control: sometimes it get's complicated async - it's more like cannelloni magic - promises, fibers. use it gently, but hide it away.

+# 4. Nodes philosophy
+callbacks are the nature of asynchronous javascript don't fight it, make it your strength
 - SRP, IoC, Encapsulation, unified + generic interfaces -
 sounds enterprisey?
-well designed architecture (b)eats pasta

 # Vision
 "I want programming computers to be like coloring with crayons and playing with